The strong global dimension of piecewise hereditary algebras: Abstract

 \section{Abstract}

-Let $T$ be a tilting object in a triangulated category equivalent to the bounded derived category of a hereditary abelian category with finite dimensional homomorphism spaces and split idempotents.
-This text investigates the strong global dimension, in the sense of Ringel, of the endomorphism algebra of $T$.
-This invariant is expressed using the infimum of the lengths of the sequences of tilting objects successively related by tilting mutations and where the last term is $T$ and the endomorphism algebra of the first term is quasi-tilted.
-It is also expressed in terms of the {\hereds} of the triangulated category.
+Let $A$ be a finite-dimensional piecewise hereditary algebra over an algebraically closed field.
+This text investigates the strong global dimension of $A$.
+This invariant is characterised in terms of the lengths of sequences of tilting mutations relating $A$ to a hereditary abelian category, in terms of the generating hereditary abelian subcategories of the derived category of $A$, and in terms of the Auslander-Reiten structure of that derived category.